Émile Thiakane

-Émile Laurent Diokel Thiakane (born 17 November 1991) is a Senegalese professional footballer playing for Puszcza Niepołomice.
+Émile Laurent Diokel Thiakane (born 17 November 1991) is a Senegalese professional footballer.

 Career

 In 2010, Thiakane signed for Polish lower league side Lider Włocławek after being spotted at a tournament in the country.

 In 2013, he signed for Olympique Saint-Quentin in the French fifth division.

-In 2014, he signed for Polish fourth division team Pogoń Mogilno.
+In 2014, he joined Polish fourth division team Pogoń Mogilno.

 In 2020, Thiakane signed for Korona Kielce in the Polish second division.

+On 17 August 2023, after spending two years with Puszcza Niepołomice, with whom he won promotion to and made his debut in Ekstraklasa, Thiakane joined I liga side Wisła Płock on a one-year contract, with an option for another year.
+The extension option was not picked up, and he left the club at the end of June 2024.